 Tables comparing some of the major results from the 2015, 2016, 2017, 2018, 2019, and 2020 surveys.

 Section 1 of the framework on fisheries decision making looks at the implementation of the precautionary approach policy and its impact on fish stocks.

 Reference points and harvest control rules

 The following table shows the status of the precautionary approach reference points and harvest control rules for the stocks tracked by the survey.
-The 2019 survey results show an increase in the number of stocks surveyed that have reference points and harvest control rules.
-This reflects our commitment to developing these reference points through the annual work plan.
+The 2020 survey results show, compared to 2015, an increase in the number of stocks surveyed that have reference points and harvest control rules.
+This reflects our commitment to developing these reference points through the annual Sustainable Fisheries Framework work plan.